ISS Board of Trustees

 Åshild Hanne Larsen is our Chair of the Board of Trustees and is Statoil’s CIO and Senior Vice President of its Corporate IT function.
 Her current focus is on digital transformation and creating business value from IT – using IT as a key enabler in improving operational efficiency and transforming the oil and gas industry. Åshild started her career with Statoil in 1993 and has broad experience both from professional and executive roles primarily within HR and IT, including leadership of corporate projects and large-scale organisational change efforts.
 Prior to taking on the CIO role, she was the Vice President for People & Organisation in Statoil’s Technology, projects and Drilling business area. Åshild holds a specialist MBA from Heriot Watt University in the UK, as well as a Master of Arts degree from Universität Bielefeld in Germany.
 On a personal level, she is passionate about learning and development, and gets her energy from working with great people who want to make a difference.
 When she is not at work, she enjoys travelling, reading on her Kindle and spending time with friends, her husband and their two daughters.

-Ann Saeland is our Vice Chair and is the HR Manager for Schlumberger in Norway and Denmark.
-Her career in Schlumberger spans 25 years and she has worked in London and Stavanger.
-Anne is married with two grown children and has held a previous school board position at the International School of Bergen.
+Ann Saeland is the ISS Board Vice Chair and is the Chief HR Officer for Aibel.
+Previously, she has worked in the oil and gas industry for Schlumberger as HR Manager for Scandinavia.
+Her career in the oil and gas industry spans 25 years and she has worked in London and Stavanger.
+Ann is married with two grown children and has held a previous school board position at the International School of Bergen.

-Kristine Hernes is the newest member of the ISS Board and was voted in at the August 2017 meeting.
+Kristine Hernes was voted in at the August 2017 meeting.
 Kristine holds a master’s degree in Business Economics and graduated in Management (BI) and Innovation (NTNU).
 She was the Director of Economics in the municipality from August 2006 and was appointed councillor for two terms.
 She now has a new position as Senior Adviser at KS Consultant where she is looking forward to using her experience from management in Stavanger municipality in projects that include management and governance, reform of municipalities, restructuring and efficiency in the municipal sector in general.